-Interim financing loans as at March 31, 2024, consists of loans to twelve (2023 - twentyone) borrowing members, bearing interest at a floating rate of 2.40% to 6.25%, payable monthly.
-Loans to ten borrowing members are due on the earlier of demand or the date upon which FNFA issues debentures to replace the interim financing provided to the First Nation.
+Interim financing loans as at March 31, 2025, consists of loans to twenty-two (2024 - twelve) borrowing members, bearing interest at a rate of 2.40% to 6.00%, payable monthly.
+Loans to nineteen borrowing members are due on the earlier of demand or the date upon which FNFA issues debentures to replace the interim financing provided to the First Nation.
 The interim financing loans have been issued by FNFA in anticipation of a debenture issuance.
-Loans to two borrowing members are long-term financing arrangements due in June 2028.
+Loans to three borrowing members are long-term financing arrangements due in June 2028, and June 2030.
 The remaining interim financing loans will be replaced by long-term financing agreements upon the issuance of such securities and the earlier of five years from the date of the issuance of the interim financing or the completion by the member of the purpose, as defined in their borrowing agreement, for the financing.

-Notes to Financial Statements Year ended March 31, 2024 (all tabular figures reported in thousands of dollars)
+Notes to Financial Statements Year ended March 31, 2025 (all tabular figures reported in thousands of dollars)